Royal icing for cookies is an easy recipe if you plan ahead just a little and get the measurements and the timing correct, it works every time!

 dark colors like green, black, and red, can taste bitter, so don’t over do the colors and only use in small amounts in your cookie decorating.
 Americolor have a ‘no taste red’ color which is great!

-TOO MUCH COLOR – if you add too much color to your icing (especially darks) there’s a risk that your icing will not dry fully, this has only happened to me a couple times when I was trying to make the color darker.
+TOO MUCH COLOR – if you add too much color to your icing (especially dark colors like blacks, greens, and reds) there’s a risk that your icing will not dry fully, this has only happened to me a couple times when I was trying to make the color darker.
+The Icing can separate and will become almost foamy and in the end it just won’t dry.
+If this happens you’ll need to start again.

 USE A FAN – when you’re drying your cookies it’s a great idea to use a table top fan or one on a stand to help dry the icing, you can leave it on for a few hours to help speed up the drying process.